Our MSc in Climate Change and Sustainability has been developed around two important principles:

-The programme is based around 5 compulsory modules that provide the essential background to climate change and sustainability.
-Students then chose 3 optional modules to focus their studies on their particular area of interest e.g. energy, policy and law, environmental management, modelling and data analysis or environmental science.
+The programme is based around five compulsory modules that provide the essential background to climate change and sustainability.
+Students then chose three optional modules to focus their studies on their particular area of interest e.g. energy, policy and law, environmental management, modelling and data analysis or environmental science.
 Indeed, our alumni have gone on to work in all these areas.

-The programme can be taken Full- or Part-time (from 2-days or 1-day contact time per week, respectively, depending on the optional modules chosen) and has a start date in September or January.
+The programme can be taken Full- or Part-time (from two-days or one-day contact time per week, respectively, depending on the optional modules chosen) and has a start date in September or January.

 This MSc is accredited by the Institution of Environmental Sciences (IES) and the Chartered Institution of Water and Environmental Management (CIWEM).
 The Environmental Science teaching team has achieved the NUS Green Impact Bronze accreditation.
 We have excellent links with many employers and regularly have guest lectures from, or site visits to, these employers.

 You will be provided with an interdisciplinary knowledge of the science and potential impacts of climate change across a variety of key areas, including energy, health, business, policy and technology.
 This is underpinned by a critical understanding of the concept of sustainability as applied to resource and energy use.
 The course will give you the skills and confidence required to develop creative and evidenced solutions to climate change and sustainability.

 In so doing, we aim to meet the changing needs of society by generating graduates able to tackle the challenges presented by climate change, thus preparing them for careers that will span the transition to a post-carbon economy.
 The course content has been developed in consultation with our alumni, employers and using the findings of national surveys of environmental sector employers (i.e. the NERC Most Wanted Skills survey).